moisesparrajr/week8/README.md

 # week8
-this is the signup page to use for hw1
+this is the signup page to use for the future project1